confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 The answer is no.
 Consumers will fail reading data with the older schema because the older data does not have the `region` field, therefore this schema is not backward compatible.

-Confluent provides a `Schema Registry Maven Plugin <https://docs.confluent.io/current/schema-registry/docs/maven-plugin.html#sr-maven-plugin>`_, which you can use to check compatibility in development.
+Confluent provides a `Schema Registry Maven Plugin <https://docs.confluent.io/current/schema-registry/docs/maven-plugin.html#sr-maven-plugin>`_, which you can use to check compatibility in development or integrate into your CI/CD pipeline.
 Our sample `pom.xml <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml#L84-L99>`_ includes this plugin to enable compatibility checks.

 .. sourcecode:: xml